snakster/cpp.react/README.md

 #### Compiling

-I mainly tested the build on Windows with Visual Studio 2013.
+Currently, the build has only been tested in Visual Studio 2013.
 The Intel C++ Compiler 14.0 with Visual Studio 2012/13 is theoretically supported as well, but it doesn't compile the current codebase anymore due to [some bugs]() with C++11 support.

-Cpp.React uses standard C++11 and the dependencies are portable, so other compilers/platforms should work, too.

 ###### Dependencies
 * [Intel TBB 4.2](https://www.threadingbuildingblocks.org/) (required)